biography

 ARTIST

-Ayache's 2023 world premiere of "The Hooves Belonged to the Deer" (Tarragon Theatre with Buddies in Bad Times Theatre) was described as "the most excitingly theatrical piece of new writing to premiere in Toronto" by the Globe and Mail and garnered a critics' pick.
+Ayache was selected as one of six breakthrough artists in Toronto in the Toronto Star in 2023.
+His play, "The Hooves Belonged to the Deer" (Tarragon Theatre with Buddies in Bad Times Theatre), was selected as one of 10 best productions in Ontario in 2023 by the Globe and Mail.
+The same play was described as "the most excitingly theatrical piece of new writing to premiere in Toronto" by the Globe and Mail and garnered a critics' pick.
 Previously, "The Green Line" (Downstage and Chromatic Theatre) garnered four Betty Mitchell Award Nominations, winning two including "Outstanding New Play."
 Ayache is also the 2020 recipient of the Playwrights’ Guide of Canada’s Tom Hendry Award for “Harun.”
 He has also been nominated for four Elizabeth Sterling Haynes Awards for his plays “Harun” (2018) and “The Green Line” (2019) in Edmonton, Alberta.

 Explore work here.